OpenCHAMI/openchami.org/content/blog/fabrica-inventory/index.md

 +++
-title: "Using Fabrica to Generate a Hardware Inventory API"
-description: "Learn how Fabrica works, what it can do, and create a fully functional Hardware Inventory API in minutes."
+title = "Using Fabrica to Generate a Hardware Inventory API" description = "Learn how Fabrica works, what it can do, and create a fully functional Hardware Inventory API in minutes." date = 2025-11-04T00:00:00+00:00 lastmod = 2025-11-04T00:00:00+00:00 draft = false weight = 10 categories = ["HPC", "Hardware", "Inventory", "Operations"] tags = ["Fabrica", "Hardware", "Inventory"] contributors = ["Ben McDonald"]
-date: 2025-11-04T00:00:00+00:00
-lastmod: 2025-11-04T00:00:00+00:00
-draft: false
-weight: 10
-categories: ["HPC", "Hardware", "Inventory", "Operations"]
-tags: ["Fabrica", "Hardware", "Inventory"]
-contributors: ["Ben McDonald"]
 +++

 ## What is Fabrica?